Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Problem Definition

 \section{Problem Definition}

-In a Real-Time MAPF (RT-MAPF) problem, the agents alternate between planning and execution.
-In every \emph{planning period}, we are given a fixed amount of computational resources to use for planning.
-At the end of every planning period, the agents must commit to and execute a fixed number of actions, before a new planning period begins.

-An RT-MAPF problem is solved when all agents have reached their targets.
-Formally, a real-time MAPF problem is defined by a tuple $\tuple{G,k,s,t, \budget, \prefix}$ where $\tuple{G,k,s,t}$ is a classical MAPF problem, \budget is the computational resources allowed for every planning period, and \prefix is the number of steps each agent must execute before the next planning period.
-A RT-MAPF algorithm is called in the beginning of every planning period, and must output a \emph{solution prefix}, which is a mapping $\Pi_\prefix$ that maps every agent to a path of size $\prefix$ such that these prefixes do not conflict.
+The Real-Time MAPF (RT-MAPF) problem we consider in this work is defined by a tuple $\tuple{G,\mathcal{K},s,g, \budget, \prefix}$ where $\tuple{G,\mathcal{K},s,g}$ is a classical MAPF problem, \budget is the planning budget allowed for every planning period, and \prefix is the number of steps each agent must execute before the next planning period.
+A RT-MAPF algorithm is called in the beginning of every planning period, and must output a \emph{solution prefix}, which is a mapping $\Pi_\prefix$ that maps every agent to a path of size $\prefix$.
+The agents must be able to execute every solution prefix, so an RT-MAPF algorithm must ensure every solution prefix it returns does not have a vertex or swapping conflict.

-In general, the budget \budget may quantify any form of computational resources that is limited, e.g., time or memory.
-In this work, we assume the real-time constraint is imposed on the amount of CPU cycles allowed for every planning period, and more specifically on the number of single-agent search nodes expanded.
-Associating planning time with the number of nodes expanded is common in the heuristic search literature in general and in the RTHS literature in particular.
+In general, \budget may quantify any form of computational resources that is limited, e.g., time or memory.
+In this work, we follow the RTHS literature and have \budget be the maximal number of single-agent search nodes expanded in every planning period.
 Relating search nodes to runtime is reasonable in our context, since most MAPF algorithms we consider rely on performing multiple single-agent path finding searches.
-Note that RT-MAPF is different from LMAPF.
+RT-MAPF is different from LMAPF.
 In LMAPF, there is no explicit planning budget and when an agent reaches its target it may receive a new one.
 Also, in LMAPF there is no need for all agents to reach their targets at the same time.